marrow/schema/README.rst

 4.4.
 Compound Validators
 ------------------------

-Compound validators use other validators as declarative attributes.
+Compound validators (imported from ``marrow.schema.validation.compound``) use other validators as declarative attributes.
 Additionally, you can pass validators at class instantiation time positionally or using the ``validators`` keyword argument.
 Declarative child validators take priority.

-The ``__validators__`` aggregate is provided to filter the known attributes of the Compound subclass to just the assigned validators.
-A generator named ``_validators`` is provided to merge the two sources.
+The ``__validators__`` aggregate is provided to filter the known attributes of the ``Compound`` subclass to just the assigned validators.
+A generator property named ``_validators`` is provided to merge the two sources.

 The purpose of this type of validator is to give you additional control over how multiple validators are run against a single value, and how validators are run against collections (such as lists and dictionaries).